 Clinical Training and Work with Trauma Survivors

-Relatedly a part of my professional efforts have involved understanding how health care providers clinically work with trauma survivors.
-My group and I spearheaded a national consensus conference to articulate key knowledge, attitudes and skills that providers working with traumatized populations must have from a competency perspective.
+Relatedly a part of Dr. Cook’s professional efforts have involved understanding how health care providers clinically work with trauma survivors.
+She spearheaded a national consensus conference to articulate key knowledge, attitudes and skills that providers working with traumatized populations must have from a competency perspective.
 These are broad based and include not only evidence-based treatments but basic science information on traumatic stress, ethical issues and diversity effects.

 Cook, Dinnen, Rehman, Bufka, & Courtois.
 (2011).
 Responses of a sample of practicing psychologists to questions about clinical work with trauma and interest in specialized training.